 Of course, you can also use the Fitbit Versa 2 to track a whole lot of other health indicators.
 For example, Sleep Score is built into the Fitbit Versa 2.
 Sleep Score analyzes your heart rate, time asleep and restlessness, and tracks your time in light, deep and REM sleep stages, to assess your sleep quality and give you useful personal insights.

 The Fitbit Charge 3 rates no. 1 in THREE categories on Amazon – Running; Cycling Accessories; and Heart Rate Monitors.
-No wonder – it’s a slim little powerhouse, using PurePulse to automatically and continuously track your heart rate and figure out your calorie burn.
+No wonder it’s widely considered to be one of the best fitness trackers.
+It’s a slim little powerhouse, using PurePulse to automatically and continuously track your heart rate and figure out your calorie burn.
 Track your sleep; then be gently awoken by a silent vibrating alarm.
 You can pair the Fitbit Charge 3 with your phone to get smart notifications.
 And you can use it to plan how to improve your health.

 The connected GPS enables you to track your bike rides.
 And finally, the Fitbit Charge 3 will remind you to stop and breathe when your heart rate is less than calm.
 As someone who is consciously working on being calmer and more conscious, I find this feature very useful.